burncycl/blinkstick-audio-led-visualizer/README.md

 ### About

-I liked the results of Will Yager & Different55's effort.
+I liked the results of Will Yager & Different55's efforts.
 However, their projects lacked detailed dependency documentation/installation.
 There were also a few things I found broken or stale.
 For example using newer versions of numpy broke due to deprecation warnings coming to life.

 It also appears that both of these projects are relatively unmaintained.